 And she does it to the Master of Games later on.

-Guile Hero: Jade, just like in canon, is intelligent and cunning, just look at the Cutting the Knot, Genre Savvy, and Summon Bigger Fish tropes on this page.
-At one point, when Gadjo (who had no plan, only wanting to fight the Titans), is telling them about the way he thinks relationships work, she just goes and steals the artifact.
+Guile Hero: Jade, just like in canon, is intelligent and cunning (just look at the Cutting the Knot, Genre Savvy, and Summon Bigger Fish tropes on this page).
+At one point, when Gadjo — who had no plan, only wanting to fight the Titans — is telling them about the way he thinks relationships work, she just goes and steals the artifact they were after.

 Hammerspace: Jade mentally lampshades this in regards to Suzano's staff, even using the word hammerspace.

 Hero with Bad Publicity: Due to her short temper during her interactions with the Titans and the random Jerk Ass civilians of Jump City, Jade ends up being labeled a public threat.
 And matters aren't helped any by her having to pretend to be a villain so that the HIVE doesn't kill her.

 Insane Troll Logic: Gadjo's "explanation" for how romantic relationship "really" work, which basically boils down to women using sex to force men to take out the garbage so civilization doesn't collapse.
 When he gives this speech to the Titans, they are all left dumbfounded... except Beast Boy, to whom it somehow makes sense!

 Irony: Jade lampshades the irony of her being sent to steal the Jadeite Panda.

 Jerkass Has a Point: After the Journey to the Center of the Mind mentioned below, Jade is forced to admit that the Queen has a point or two in regards to how much she's changed (like eating metal and wood, preferring less light, etc.), and decides to step up her game (as she refuses to accept the changes the Queen has in mind, even if she admits to them).